 Form filled to the brim with black glass.

 Glass drip frozen in mid-air…

-2hrs at 850° C when everything is glowing red hot, then venting the kiln to rapidly cool it down to 480° C. 40 more hours of cooling after which I’ll find out whether all this led to any interesting results—or not.
+2hrs at 850° C when everything is glowing red hot, then venting the kiln to rapidly cool it down to 480° C. Then 40 more hours of cooling.

-Here is the inside of the kiln.
-The forms at the bottom, buttressed with bricks and flower pots as crucibles with the black glass inside.
-Next: bringing these babies up to 850° C!
+Inside of the kiln: forms at the bottom, buttressed with bricks and flower pots as crucibles with the black glass billets inside.

-For some (like me), thing theory is still a thing…
+For some, thing theory is still a thing…